-After a run of hot, record breaking days the inevitable rainy day has arrived and the family blog is being updated.
-Much has happened since the last keyboard tapping entry with the saddest news being that Jamie and Ashton have decided that living together has had its day.
-They managed just over 6 months living together in a new house in Desborough, but I guess that neither of them were able or willing to change from an independent, single life to that of an adaptable and tolerant couple.
+After a run of hot, record-breaking days the inevitable rainy day has arrived and the family blog is being updated.
+Much has happened since the last keyboard-tapping entry with the saddest news being that Jamie and Ashton have decided that living together has had its day.
+They managed just over 6 months of living together in a new house in Desborough, but I guess that neither of them was able or willing to change from an independent, single life to that of an adaptable and tolerant couple.
 They gave it a good try but the differences appear to be too great.
 Thankfully, there appears to be an amicable agreement to go their own separate ways and hopefully the process will go smoothly.
 Jamie has a friend that will take over Ashton’s mortgage on the property, though not until October, so as the title suggests, we shall have to see.

 Early in July, Jamie and Tommy spent a weekend in North Wales and visited Nan’s bench and castle.
 The weather was as good as on our visit a couple of weeks prior.
 Whilst there they also visited the Pontcysyllte Aqueduct over which (rash as ever) Jamie decided to jump.